ryanwalters/simple-swipes/README.md

             }
         });

-* jQuery isn't required, just used for demonstration purposes
+- Note: jQuery isn't required, just used for demonstration purposes

 ###Demo: